-Through the Xoom platform, customers can pay for their transfers using bank accounts, debit cards, or credit cards and have it paid out to their recipients through direct deposits, cash pickup and door-to-door cash deliveries.
-While the speed and reliability are great, Xoom has often been criticised for lack of transparency in its exchange rate markup and higher total cost of transfers when compared to other money transfer companies.
+The Xoom platform allows customers to pay for their transfers using bank accounts, debit cards, or credit cards and have it paid out to their recipients through direct deposits, cash pickup and door-to-door cash deliveries.
+While the speed and reliability are great, Xoom has often been criticised for lack of transparency in its exchange rate mark-up and higher total cost of transfers when compared to other money transfer companies.

 Xoom makes money from currency exchange markups and fees.
 Knowing how much the provider charges in fees to your destination and the exchange rate your transfer will be processed at, is so important.